jellybeansoup/ios-quayboard/README.md

 1. Drag the `Quayboard.xcodeproj` file into your Project Navigator (⌘1) from the Finder.
 This should add Quayboard as a subproject of your own project (denoted by the fact that it appears as in a rectangle and you should be able to browse the project structure).

-2. In your Project's target, under the Build Phases tab, add `libQuayboard.a` and `QuayboardResources.bundle` under 'Target Dependencies'.
+2. In your Project's target, under the Build Phases tab, add `libQuayboard.a` under 'Link Binary with Libraries'.

+3. While you're in the Build Phases tab, add `libQuayboard.a` and `QuayboardResources.bundle` under 'Target Dependencies'.

-3. Expand the Quayboard subproject and drag the `QuayboardResources.bundle` into your 'Copy Bundle Resources' build phase.
+4. Expand the Quayboard subproject and drag the `QuayboardResources.bundle` into your 'Copy Bundle Resources' build phase.

+5. Under the Build Settings tab of you Project's target, do a search for 'Header Search Paths'.
+Add the path to the `/src/Quayboard/` folder of the Quayboard project.
+This should look something like `"$(SRCROOT)/../src/Quayboard/"`, replaceing the `..` with the relative path from your project to the Quayboard project.

-4. Build your project (⌘B).
+6. Build your project (⌘B).
 All going well you should get a 'Build Succeeded' notification.
 This signifies that you're ready to implement Quayboard in your project.

 ###Cocoapods